When and How To Refinance a Personal Loan

 • Credit score: 660+

-BHG Financial’s average borrower has a score of 744, no past bankruptcies or collections, and an annual income of $241,000.
+BHG Financial’s average borrower has a score of 744, no past bankruptcies or accounts in collections and an annual income of $241,000.
+Not all of BHG Financial’s loans, loan amounts, rates or terms are available in all states.

 7.99% - 24.99%